crisbodnar/TensorFlow-NEAT/README.md

 python3 -m examples.adaptive.main
 ```

-To run the tests use:
+To run the tests run from the root directory:
 ```
-pytest tests/
+pytest
 ```

 ## Author / Support